-Our world is in the midst of a pan-epidemic that is caused by the Coronavirus, COVID 19.
+Our world is in the midst of a pandemic that is caused by the Coronavirus, COVID 19.
 We are being told that we need to shelter in place, be more cognizant of our hygiene and do our work at home.
-Many people are finding them unemployed as their companies have closed or they cannot do their work at home.
+Many people are finding themselves unemployed as their companies have closed or they cannot do their work at home.
 It is a surreal time and we are all hoping the virus will leave us sooner than later.

 But what if you have a chronic disease, have a child who is sick needs to see their doctor?
 What if you sprain your ankle, take a fall and break a rib?
 No one wants to go to the hospital in fear of catching the virus.
 Today because of technology, many people are being introduced to Telehealth.
 This is not a new medium but one that is emerging as a way to help many members of the healthcare team to be more efficient.